Letter 22: The Signal - Attuning to the Pulse of Life

 Ann S. Masten, “Ordinary Magic: Resilience Processes in Development,” American Psychologist, March 2001.

 B.Q.
 Ford, P. Lam, O.P.
 John & I.B.
-Mauss, “The psychological health benefits of accepting negative emotions and thoughts: Laboratory, diary, and longitudinal evidence”, Journal of Personality and Social Psychology, December 2018.
+Mauss, “The psychological health benefits of accepting negative emotions and thoughts,” Journal of Personality and Social Psychology, December 2018.

 Arne Dietrich, “Neurocognitive mechanisms underlying the experience of flow,” Conscious Cognition, December 2004.